zucchini/cios-counter/README.md

  1. go to <https://mwfoi.smartevals.com/instructor/MyEvalCenter.aspx>
  2. open network tools
  3. refresh page
- 4. copy request to <https://mwfoi.smartevals.com/instructor/MyEvalCenter.aspx> as curl.
-NOTE: some browsers including Chrome will include a `--compressed` flag in the output.
-You should remove this flag if present.
+ 4. copy request to <https://mwfoi.smartevals.com/instructor/MyEvalCenter.aspx> as curl
  5. paste in curl.sh
  6. run `./update.sh "Spring 2022 CS 6290 A"`. this string comes from the following text on the page from step \#1 (selected for emphasis):